openswarm-eu/draft-ietf-lake-edhoc-psk/draft-lopez-lake-edhoc-psk.md

   1. **Initial Handshake**: a fresh CRED_PSK is used to establish a secure connection.
   2. **Session Resumption**: the same PSK identifier (ID_CRED_PSK) is reused each time EDHOC is executed.
-    While this reuses enhances efficiency and reduces the overhead of key exchanges, it presents privacy risks if not managed properly.
+    While this enhances efficiency and reduces the overhead of key exchanges, it presents privacy risks if not managed properly.
     Over multiple resumption sessions, initiating a full EDHOC session changes the resumption PSK, resulting in a new ID_CRED_PSK.
     The periodic renewal of the CRED_PSK and ID_CRED_PSK helps mitigate long-term privacy risks associated with static key identifiers.